Olympic National Park: Human history

 The formal record of a proposal for a new national park on the Olympic Peninsula begins with the expeditions of well-known figures Lieutenant Joseph P. O'Neil and Judge James Wickersham, during the 1890s.
 These notables met in the Olympic wilderness while exploring, and subsequently combined their political efforts to have the area placed within some protected status.
 On February 22, 1897, President Grover Cleveland created the Olympic Forest Reserve, which became Olympic National Forest in 1907.
 Following unsuccessful efforts in the Washington State Legislature to further protect the area in the early 1900s, President Theodore Roosevelt created Mount Olympus National Monument in 1909, primarily to protect the subalpine calving grounds and summer range of the Roosevelt elk herds native to the Olympics.

 Public desire for preservation of some of the area grew until President Franklin D. Roosevelt signed a bill creating a national park in 1938.
 The Civilian Conservation Corps constructed a headquarters in 1939 with funds from the Public Works Administration.
 It is now on the National Register of Historic Places.
 The national park was expanded by 47,753 acre in 1953 to include the Pacific coastline between the Queets and Hoh rivers, as well as portions of the Queets and Bogachiel valleys.

 Even after ONP was declared a park, though, illegal logging continued in the park, and political battles continue to this day over the incredibly valuable timber contained within its boundaries.
 Logging continues on the Olympic Peninsula, but not within the park.
+The Olympic Wilderness, a designated wilderness area, was established by the federal government in 1988 that contained 877,000 acre within Olympic National Park.
+It was renamed the Daniel J. Evans Wilderness in 2017 to honor Governor and U.S. Senator Daniel J. Evans, who had co-sponsored the 1988 legislation.
+A proposed expansion of the wilderness area by 125,000 acre in 2022 was not successful.